Passover: Removing all leaven (chametz)

 Chametz does not include baking soda, baking powder or like products.
 Although these are defined in English as leavening agents, they leaven by chemical reaction, not by biological fermentation.
-Thus, bagels, waffles and pancakes made with baking soda and matzo meal are considered permissible, while bagels made with sourdough and pancakes and waffles made with yeast are prohibited.
+Thus, bagels, waffles and pancakes made with baking soda and matzah meal are considered permissible, while bagels made with sourdough and pancakes and waffles made with yeast are prohibited.

 The Torah commandments regarding chametz are: